small0live/minerva-wp/README.md

 ### Theory of Mind

 Individual differences in mentalizing ability was assessed using the 36-item Reading the Mind in the Eyes Test (Baron-Cohen et al., 2001).
-For each item, a pair of eyes is displayed and participants choose one of four word options that describes the expression being conveyed.
+For each item, a pair of eyes is displayed and participants choose one of four word options that describe the expression being conveyed.

 *Scoring*